-As the competitive process has not occurred, the State is only able to estimate the number of persons to be served as a result of the RHP funding.
+The State is only able to estimate the number of persons to be served as a result of all RHP funding.
 The State estimates the initial number of beneficiaries to be 50 persons.
 Grantees will be required to report on the number of beneficiaries for a three year period.
 Through the monitoring process, the actual number of persons will be reported to HUD.

 Additionally, as required, the State will require grantees and subrecipients to track and report on the number of persons able to transition to permanent housing from the temporary recovery residence.